-You may be looking for the cheapest solar panels available in 2016 in order to really cash in on solar power.
+You may be looking for cheap solar panels available in order to really cash in on solar power.
 And sure, when you install solar on your home or business, you can save thousands on your electricity bills.
 But going solar isn’t automatically cheap: buying solar panels to install on your roof typically costs thousands of dollars.
 It’s no wonder that the cost of solar is among the most important considerations for today’s homeowners.
 If you’re thinking about going solar and worried about prices, you’re probably wondering: what are the best value solar panels and will solar get even cheaper?

 In today’s fast expanding solar industry, there are already hundreds of different panel models and designs available to the modern day solar shopper.
-A growing number of premium technology brands (think Panasonic and LG) are entering the residential solar market, leaving homeowners across the country wondering: what’s next?
-What new technologies can we expect for solar panels in 2017?
+A growing number of premium technology brands (think Panasonic and LG) have entered the residential solar market, leaving homeowners across the country wondering: what’s next?
+What new technologies can we expect for solar panels in 2018?
 In this article we will discuss all of the new developments with photovoltaic (PV) panels, including new aesthetics like clear solar panels, bi-facial (double-sided) panels, efficiency improvements and solar inverter integration.

 Batteries are becoming a popular addition to solar panel systems throughout the U.S. and across the globe.
 Energy storage can provide backup power if the grid goes down, and also help maximize savings in utility territories that have time-of-use (TOU) rates or unfavorable net metering policies.

 Solar installation companies are picking up on the trend, and have started offering battery installation as a service.
 The biggest residential solar installer in the country, Sunrun, has a “solar plus storage” option known as the Brightbox package.
 Brightbox is available in Hawaii, Arizona, California, New York, and most recently Massachusetts.